Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/contribute_container.md

 Please follow this standard Git procedure for working with a local clone:

-1. Request access to the project or fork the project on [https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium](https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium)
+1. Fork the project on [https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium](https://gitlab.hrz.tu-chemnitz.de/zih/hpcsupport/hpc-compendium)
+or request access to the project.
 1. Change to a local (unencrypted) filesystem.
 (We have seen problems running the container on an ecryptfs filesystem.
 So you might want to use e.g. `/tmp` as the start directory.)
 1. Create a new directory, e.g. with `mkdir hpc-wiki`